 “Call me Holly.
 Not in front of the others, but when it’s just us.
 I would…I’d really appreciate it.”

 Holly cleared her throat.
 “Good.
 Now let’s fuckstart Flaysac in his goddamn face.”

 Yinhalka straightened up and shouted: “BLAST-LEADERS!
 READY YOUR ORDNANCE!”

 Calls of “Blast prep!” echoed through the lines.
-Fresh-lit catapults cut a bright line of dots along the twilight-darkened base of the expansive mountain range.
+Fresh-lit catapults cut a bright line of dots along the night-darkened base of the expansive mountain range.

 Yinhalka chopped her arm down.
 “LOOSE!”

 Enormous spoons rocked forward, sounding out a series of rickety creaks.
-Seconds later, the cannons’ fuses reached the end of their burn, and the roar of powder shook the air.
-A wave of destruction streaked toward the mountains, marking the night with a fiery span of smoking trails.
-Ponderous missiles crashed against the slopes, dust and debris leapt up from the impacts.
+The cannons’ fuses reached the end of their burn, and the roar of powder shook the air.
+A wave of destruction streaked toward the mountains, marking the night with smoking red trails.
+The missiles crashed against the slopes, dust and debris leapt up from the impacts.
 Tiny bandit outlines scrambled back and forth, extinguishing brushfires with buckets of water.

 Blast-leaders screamed at their teams to move faster, dammit—faster!
 Fresh boulders were loaded onto spoons, fresh shot was rolled into barrels.
 Once they were set, each team lifted a skull-emblazoned flag high into the sky.
 There was a momentary pause as Holly’s captains counted flags.
 When all five blast companies had declared themselves ready, Yinhalka raised her hand once again.

 “LOOSE!”
 She sliced it down in a violent chop.
 Iron and stone smashed the peaks.
 Bandits scurried behind cover.